 Dispersed accommodation, in flats and houses among the general population, is where asylum seekers stay for most of the time while their claim is being decided.
 Basic furniture and cooking equipment is provided.
 Although nuclear families are housed together, two single parent families may be placed in one house together, and this has caused significant problems.
-In the north east of England in particular there have been difficulties caused by the new contractor failing to reach an agreement with a former sub-contractor around the provision of housing.334 The relevant Parliamentary Committee had paid much attention to this issue and questioned the government about arrangements.335 The increased use of institutional accommodation, as well as the new accommodation contracts, has been the subject of much scrutiny in 2020 and is discussed at the beginning of the accommodation section.
+In the north east of England in particular there have been difficulties caused by the new contractor failing to reach an agreement with a former sub-contractor around the provision of housing.
+The relevant Parliamentary Committee had paid much attention to this issue and questioned the government about arrangements.
+The BBC and Refugee Action also worked together to bring attention to the poor housing conditions in dispersed accommodation, culminating in a piece released in January 2022.